Nexedi/jio/docs/sphinx/source/developers.rst

     error("conflict", "corrupted", "impossible to repair document or storage")
     // DON'T DESIGN STORAGES IF THEIR IS NO WAY TO REPAIR INCOHERENT STATES

-After setting up all methods, your storage must be added to jIO.
-This is done using the ``jIO.addStorage()`` method, which requires two parameters: the storage type (string) add a constructor (function).
+After creating all methods, your storage must be added to jIO.
+This is done with the ``jIO.addStorage()`` method, which requires two parameters: the storage type (string) and a constructor (function).
 It is called like this:

 .. code-block:: javascript